Considering an iPod/iPhone Instead of a Chicago Wedding DJ?

 All the Right Music

 Remember, your guests aren't there to dance to your favorite music.
 And you want to please all of your guests, not just a handful of your closest friends.
 Elsewhere on this site, you'll find our list of the Top Ten songs from each of the past 60 years.
 Click the "Select Your Music" link on the right of this page, then choose "Top Songs by Year" from the drop-down menu at the left.
-If your iPod music collection already has these songs, you may be able to survive the evening.
-If you're missing any of them, expect to spend at least another $100, and several hours of your time, downloading the rest of them from iTunes.
+If your iPod/iPhone music collection already has these songs, you may be able to survive the evening.
+If you're missing any of them, expect to spend at least another $100, and several hours of your time, downloading the rest of them from iTunes, Apple Music or Spotify.

 That's $700-$1,100 So Far.
 Are You Still Saving Money?

 Someone to pick up all of the equipment, take it to the reception site, set it up, and run a sound check before the reception.
 This may be a good friend who has agreed to miss your wedding ceremony, in order to be your sound man.
 Remember, he's probably doing it as a giant favor to you; so if he does a bad job, you can't criticize him without jeopardizing your friendship.

 Someone to do the announcements -- preferably someone who knows his way around a microphone.
 Most people grab the mic and walk directly in front of the speakers, setting off an ear-piercing squeal of feedback.
 And they think the way to stop it is to put their hand over the microphone -- causing even more feedback.
 An MC with some professional experience would be a real plus.